ubernaut/maintainable-device-scorecard/README.md

 Is there an open or available API with documentation for end user use?

-Can the device be configured with human readable text files that can be managed independently?
+Can the device be configured with human readable text files that can be deployed in an automated way?

 Can the device be configured over SSH?